Employee Retention Tax Credit Extended to End of 2021 by American Rescue Plan Act

 So, employer’s considering which credits to take should evaluate which one is better financially to their business.

-The employee retention credit is allowed against the employer’s share of Social Security taxes.
-However, the credit is fully refundable.
-So, if the credit exceeds the employer’s total liability of the portion of Social Security in any calendar quarter, the excess is refunded to the employer.
+If the credit exceeds the employer’s total liability of the portion of Social Security or Medicare, depending on whether before June 30, 2021 or after in in any calendar quarter, the excess is refunded to the employer.

 At the end of the quarter, the amounts of these credits will be reconciled on the employer’s Form 941.